Author: Corinne Handelman | Published: November 25, 2020 | Category: In the News

 And, this list features fiction, poetry and memoir by Native American, First Nations, Native Alaskan and Indigenous authors:

 Educators and families looking to address the true story of Thanksgiving this holiday season will find this compilation of lesson plans and narratives compiled by Center for Racial Justice in Education helpful.

 It’s particularly important for conservationists to recognize that many Indigenous leaders, including Winona La Duke, Bernadette Demientieff, Hilary Tompkins and Angelo Baca, have fought hard battles to protect the environment.
 From the Arctic to Bears Ears, we’ve seen how conservation efforts are more successful when Indigenous communities lead the way and when their experiences and perspectives are highlighted.

 In Oregon and throughout the Americas, Indigenous communities’ connection to the land has endured from time immemorial to this day.
-Learning more about tribal languages, cultures, art and governments can enhance and deepen your own connection.
+If you are not Native, taking the time to learn more about tribal languages, cultures, art and governments can enhance and deepen your own connection to the land.